Ary Bitter

 Ary Bitter (1883–1973) was a French artist, best known for his animal sculptures.
 He was a designer, painter, and sculptor in various mediums including plaster, stone, terracotta and bronze.
-His work was also produced in biscuit by the Sèvres factory.
+His work was also produced in biscuit porcelain by the Sèvres factory.

 Biography

 Early life

 Ary Jean Léon Bitter was born in Marseille in 1883. and In 1895 he enrolled at the Marseille Beaux Arts and was taught by Émile Aldebert and from 1913 by Jules Coutan.
 He was a successful student, winning first prize in sculpture in 1900 and in 1901 he received commendations both for sculpture and design.
 In 1902, courtesy of a bursary from the City of Marseille, he left for Paris and joined the studio of Louis-Ernest Barrias and in 1906 was admitted to the École nationale supérieure des Beaux-Arts.